alfarzan/plsignore.com2/_posts/2020-04-20-post-ideas.md

 # Less formed ideas
 1. Something on competition and privacy
 2. Article on aging, both technologically and societally
+3. Amazon anti-trust for the layman